 For our property catastrophe reinsurance operations, we initially set our claims reserves based on case reserves reported by insureds and ceding companies.
 We then add to these case reserves our estimates for additional case reserves, and an estimate for IBNR.
-In addition to the loss information and estimates communicated by cedants, we also use industry information which we gather and retain in our REMS© modeling system.
-When property catastrophe losses do occur, the information stored in our REMS© modeling system enables us to analyze each of our policies against such loss and compare our estimate of the loss with those reported by our policyholders.
-The REMS© modeling system also allows us to compare and analyze individual losses reported by policyholders affected by the same loss event.
-Although the REMS© modeling system assists with the analysis of the underlying loss, and provides us with the information and ability to perform increased analysis, the estimation of claims resulting from catastrophic events is inherently difficult because of the variability and uncertainty associated with property catastrophe claims and the unique characteristics of each loss.
+In addition to the loss information and estimates communicated by cedants, we also use industry information which we gather and retain in our REMS[©] modeling system.
+When property catastrophe losses do occur, the information stored in our REMS[©] modeling system enables us to analyze each of our policies against such loss and compare our estimate of the loss with those reported by our policyholders.
+The REMS[©] modeling system also allows us to compare and analyze individual losses reported by policyholders affected by the same loss event.
+Although the REMS[©] modeling system assists analysis, the estimation of claims resulting from catastrophic events is inherently difficult because of the variability and uncertainty associated with property catastrophe claims and the unique characteristics of each loss.
 During 2003, with the accumulation of 10 years of historical information on our claims and claim expenses, we adopted a new system to reassess our property catastrophe reserves on our older accident years.